SyneRBI/SIRF/DeveloperGuide.md

 # Adding new functionality to SIRF <a name="Adding_new_functionality"></a>

-The preferred way for adding new functionality to STIR is by implementing it in C\++.
+The preferred way for adding new functionality to SIRF is by implementing it in C\++.
 Having implemented and tested your C++ addition, put your class definitions to `gadgetron_x.h` and your implementation code to `gadgetron_x.cpp` in folder `SIRF/src/xGadgetron/cGadgetron`.
 Alternatively, add new `*.h` and `*.cpp` files, in which case you will need to list them in `add_library` statement in `CMakeLists.txt` too.
 Then follow the two steps described below.
 Again, to reduce duplication, instructions are for Gadgetron-related additions; those for STIR-related are symmetric.

 We stress that the instructions below are for classes that will be exposed to the user only.
 We note that currently, only a tiny fraction of STIR classes and no Gadgetron classes are exposed.